 - Easy to track.
 You can collect data on each employee or student’s training history, course progress, and more.

-In the next section, we’ll walk you through how to create an efficient and streamlined LMS using a WordPress website and MemberPress Courses.
+In the next section, we’ll walk you through how to create an LMS website that is efficient and streamlined using a WordPress website and MemberPress Courses.

-How to Create an LMS with WordPress and MemberPress Courses (in 3 Steps)
+How to Create an LMS Website with WordPress and MemberPress Courses (in 3 Steps)

 If you're looking to set up your own LMS, we highly recommend WordPress.
 It's a free, flexible, and powerful platform that's very accessible for beginners.
 While you can adapt to an existing site, it's best to start out with a new, clean installation.